 To prevent lasting injury, OSHA recommends that employees take a 10 minute break for every hour spent looking at a screen.
 In addition, dimming overhead lights and utilizing desk lamps can also help minimize glare and prevent eye strain.

 For most workers, excess screen-time goes hand-in-hand with excess sitting.
 Unfortunately, it’s not uncommon for employees to remain seated at their desk for a full eight hour day or even longer.
 Prolonged sitting puts employees at risk for spine and disk damage, muscle degeneration, poor circulation, and even blood clots.

 Encourage employees to regularly get up and stretch, or simply get outside and go for a walk during their breaks.
 Budget permitting, consider investing in a few standing desks that employees can use throughout the day.

-It’s important to be mindful of environmental hazards in the workplace, too.
+It’s important to be mindful of environmental safety concerns in the workplace, too.
 Some of these, like mold and asbestos, are commonly found within the structure of a workplace.
 Making matters worse, despite their significant impacts on employee health, these toxins are often invisible to the naked eye.

 Offices on bottom floors or in basements receiving little outside light run the biggest risk for mold.
 If these areas of your office building have not been inspected for mold, or if employees have been complaining about any of the above symptoms, it’s best to bring in a professional to inspect the property.